Light thermal dark matter models in the light of DAMIC-M 2025 constraints: Model

 Thermal DM with masses below $\sim 20~\mathrm{GeV}$ is subject to severe constraints from the Cosmic Microwave Background (CMB) and indirect-detection searches, as the annihilation cross-sections excluded by these observations lie well below the canonical thermal value required for freeze-out.
 In this work, we examine the most stringent of these limits by focusing on DM annihilation into $e^+e^-$ final states, which can be used to scrutinize the viable parameter space of the $U(1)_{L_\mu-L_\tau}$ model.
 Even though the annihilation into electrons is suppressed in this framework due to the loop-induced kinetic mixing parameter $\epsilon_A \sim g_{\mu\tau}/70$, but the resulting bounds still remain very significant.

-Fig.~\ref{fig:inddet} shows the current bounds on $\langle \sigma v\rangle_{\chi\bar{\chi} \to e^+e^-}$, including the CMB limit from Planck \cite{Slatyer:2017sev,ODonnell:2024aaw} (solid red), as well as indirect search constraints from INTEGRAL-SPI \cite{Cirelli:2020bpc} (solid orange) and XMM-Newton \cite{Cirelli:2023tnx} (solid magenta).
+Fig.~\ref{fig:inddet} shows the current bounds on $\langle \sigma v\rangle_{\chi\bar{\chi} \to e^+e^-}$, including the CMB limit from Planck \cite{Slatyer:2017sev,ODonnell:2024aaw} (solid red), as well as indirect search constraints from INTEGRAL-SPI \cite{Cirelli:2020bpc} (solid orange), eROSITA \cite{Balaji:2025afr} (dark cyan), Leo T \cite{Wadekar:2021qae} (dark blue) , MeVCube \cite{Saha:2025wgg} (solid grey) and XMM-Newton \cite{Cirelli:2023tnx} (solid magenta).
+For completeness, we display both the XMM-Newton bound (magenta) from \cite{Cirelli:2023tnx} and the updated bound (dark magenta) reported in \cite{Balaji:2025afr}, where the authors corrected a misapplication of the exposure-weighted solid angle in \cite{Cirelli:2023tnx}.
 Other probes such as AMS-02~ and Voyager~1 yield significantly weaker limits compared to Planck and are therefore omitted.
+In addition to X-ray constraints, we incorporate the bound from the 511 keV emmision line \cite{DelaTorreLuque:2023cef,laTorreLuquePedro:2024est} from XMM-Newton (black-dotted) and INTEGRAL/SPI (blue doted), arising from the electron-positron cascade and subsequent positron bound-state formation following DM annihilation to electron-positron pairs.
 For comparison, we also overlay fixed-target constraints translated from the $(g_{\mu\tau}, M_{Z_{\mu\tau}})$ plane, namely CCFR \cite{Altmannshofer:2014pba} and NA64$\mu$ \cite{NA64:2024klw}.
-These are shown for representative ratios $R = M_{Z_{\mu\tau}}/m_\chi = 2.01$ (dot-dashed) and $R=3$ (solid), providing complementary bounds to the indirect searches.
+These are shown for representative ratios $R = M_{Z_{\mu\tau}}/m_\chi = 2.01$ (solid) and $R=2.1$ (dot-dashed), providing complementary bounds to the indirect searches.
+Astrophysical observations, such as white dwarf cooling, also impose constraints \cite{Foldenauer:2024cdp} in the $g_{\mu\tau}-M_{Z_{\mu\tau}}$ parameter space.
+These arise from the unavoidable loop-induced mixing of the $Z_{\mu\tau}$ boson with photon, which enables its decay into electrons and neutrinos, thereby enhancing the stellar cooling rate.
+However, this constraint remains comparatively weaker than the bounds presented in Fig.~\ref{fig:summarymutau}.
 We also check for the Indirect search constraints for $\mu^+\mu^-$ final states which is shown in Appendix~\ref{app::IndirectDmuon}.